Historical Dance ~ Week One, July 6-13, 2014

 The theme of this year's Amherst Early Music Festival is "Music of France and the Low Countries."
 The Historical Dance Program reflects that theme, with a focus on dance materials from France in the dance classes, a fully staged production of Jean-Philippe Rameau's Les Indes

 galantes (1735/36), and a special Baroque dance performance, Lully Project,with live music.
+All Festival participants can sign up for dance classes, however only full time dance students will perform in the opera.

 Faculty Dorothy Olsson and Kaspar Mainz.